jenkinsci/blueocean-acceptance-test/README.md

 # Running in dev mode

-When running in normal mode, tests are run via JUnit and `BOJUnitTest` (which uses the `JenkinsAcceptanceTestRule`) from the main acceptance test harness.
-This is good when running all of the tests because it launches a clean Jenkins (clean `JENKINS_HOME` etc) for every run.
-The downside to this however is that it's not such an easy model to use when developing tests because of the overhead of starting a new Jenkins every time.
+When running in normal mode, tests are run via JUnit and `NightwatchTest` (which uses the `JenkinsAcceptanceTestRule` from the main acceptance test harness).
+This is good when running all of the tests (e.g. CI builds) because it launches a clean Jenkins (clean `JENKINS_HOME` etc) for every run/suite.
+The downside to this however is that it's not such an easy model to use when developing tests because of the overhead of starting a new Jenkins every time (30+ seconds every time).

-For this we have a "dev" mode option which allows you to run a Jenkins in the background, keep it running and then, in another terminal, to run [nightwatch] commands (a Selenium JS framework) to run tests quickly as you are writing them.
+For this we have a "dev" mode option which allows you to run a Jenkins instance in the background, keeping it running and then, in another terminal, to run [nightwatch] commands (a Selenium JS framework) to run tests quickly as you are writing them.